DBA-Turkiye/BAWCommonToolkit/README.md

 * City, Country and County Service
 * Custom SingleSelect component which is binded to a parameter list via code which allows you to list all parameters with relavant code on your UI.

+## Define JDBC Resource on WAS
+* Open your WAS Console
+* Go to Resources > JDBC > Data Sources and click one of the existing data sources.
+Under Related Items, click JAAS - J2C authentication data
+* Click New and set the fields Alias, User ID, and Password.
+For example, this procedure uses the following values:
+	*

 ## Importing Toolkit

 * Open IBM BAW Workflow Center - https://YOURIP:PORT/WorkflowCenter/
+* Go to Toolkits
+* Click Import and upload latest version of the .twx file from our repository.
 *